 For more information about using the

 - Description: A numeric field or literal number to use as the current value of the gauge.
-A named field will retrieve the value from the first input result.
+If you specify a numeric field, the

-- Description: A space-separated list of two or more numeric fields or numbers to use as the displayed range of the gauge.
-Each parameter can independently be a field name or a literal number.
-Field names are retrieved from the first input result.
-The total range of the gauge will be from the first
+- Description: A space-separated list of two or more numeric fields or numbers to use as the overall numeric range displayed in the gauge.
+Each range value can be a numeric field name or a literal number.
+If you specify a field name, the first value in that field is used as the range value.
+The total range of the gauge is from the first

 range_valto the last